Aquaculture with Wicking

 Imagine having a year-round supply of fresh homegrown vegetables and healthy fish produced in a way that is easy to manage, uses far less water than conventional systems and that you can harvest anytime.

-WATERfirst is delighted to offer a novel way of growing protein rich and nutrient dense food that has been tried and tested since 2018 throughout the summer and winter seasons.
 No matter where you are, or what kind of environment you are in.
 This is an exciting way of sustainable food production!

 The R.A.W.W.
 System

-A closed system that combines the best of science with nature to grow food.
+It is a closed system that combines the best of science with nature to grow food.
 Fish, stocked in the pond, enrich the water, which feeds into the soil of the wicking beds where vegetables are grown.
 All of this takes place in a tunnel which provides a protected environment.

 Each installation can be customised to suit any space based on your specific need.
 From space in your back yard to conventional farming.
 The RAWW System is a wonderful way to grow nutrient dense food.